-Hailed by BroadwayWorld as a "dramatically sophisticated" writer, composer Jacinth Greywoode, a Florida native whose family hails from Sierra Leone, probes with his work the myriad entwinings of text, voice, and instrumentation within a personal and tonally-inflected idiom.
-His compositions, which range from classical chamber pieces to Broadway pop songs, have received performance throughout North and South America and in Northern Africa and Europe in collaboration with such ensembles and companies as American Opera Projects, The Civilians, the Calidore String Quartet, and the Stony Brook Contemporary Players.
+Praised by BroadwayWorld as a "dramatically sophisticated" writer, Jacinth Greywoode, a Florida native whose family hails from Sierra Leone, probes in his work the various intertwinings of text and the voice.
+His compositions, which range from classical chamber pieces to Broadway-style theater music, have been performed throughout the Americas and in Europe and Africa by such groups as The Civilians, American Opera Projects, and the Calidore String Quartet.

 From 2012 to 2013, Jacinth was a Teaching Fellow with the Sequoia Foundation of Rio de Janeiro, Brazil, where he worked with elementary school students in English and music, and in 2015 he composed for the International Music Festival of the Adriatic, from which he received the Duino Prize in composition.
-Most recently, Jacinth and writing partner Rebecca Hart presented a song in commemoration of Michael Friedman and Gone Missing at New York City Center in collaboration with The Civilians for their 2018 Encores!
-Off-Center Lobby Project.
+Recent credits include the Encores!
+Off-Center Lobby Project at New York City Center; MASTER, a short-form opera in collaboration with America Opera Projects; and a new opera commission from Cerise Jacobs/White Snake Projects premiering in Boston in November 2022.
+IRON JOHN, his graduate thesis with collaborator Rebecca Hart, was recently named a semifinalist for the O’Neill National Music Theater Conference and received a staged workshop by NYU Tisch Department of Drama’s New Studio on Broadway (Kent Thompson, director; Byron Easley, choreographer).
+IRON JOHN will also feature in the 2019 New Works Festival at TheatreWorks Silicon Valley.